 A new Gene type usually comes with a corresponding Chromosome implementation.
 One of the important parts of a Chromosome is the factory method newInstance(ISeq), which lets the evolution Engine create a new Chromosome instance from a sequence of Genes.
-This method is used by the Alterer when creating new, combined Chromosome.
-It is allowed, that the newly created Chromosome has a different length than the original one.
+This method is used by the Alterer when creating a new combined Chromosome.
+The newly created Chromosome may have a different length than the original one.
 The other methods should be self-explanatory.
 The Chromosome implementations uses the same serialization mechanism as the Gene.
 In the minimal case it can extends the Serializable interface.